Dutch Brigade (Peninsular War): From Durango to Mesas de Ibor (17 March 1809)

 Meanwhile, the Dutch infantry fortified the bridge at Arzobispo under the direction of engineer officers Van Schelle and De Boer, making it impassable.
 But the Corps command directed them to make the bridge passable again at the end of February.
-Chassé, aware that Spanish troops were nearby, formed a bridgehead on the "Spanish" side of the Tagus and had his troops patrol intensively from 19 to 23 February in the Sierra de Altamira to guard against guerillas.
-The local guerillas, about 10,000 in number, were mostly escaped prisoners of war, former soldiers of the army of General Venegas, who had been defeated by Marshal Victor at the Battle of Uclés (1809).
+Chassé, aware that Spanish troops were nearby, formed a bridgehead on the "Spanish" side of the Tagus and had his troops patrol intensively from 19 to 23 February in the Sierra de Altamira to guard against guerrillas.
+The local guerrillas, about 10,000 in number, were mostly escaped prisoners of war, former soldiers of the army of General Venegas, who had been defeated by Marshal Victor at the Battle of Uclés (1809).
 The German division was tasked with suppressing their activity in the area beyond the Tiétar river.

 This counter-guerrilla operation, the first of its kind in the Peninsular War, soon led to excesses.
-The Dutch brigade became involved in a reprisal against the town of Arenas de San Pedro, where the inhabitants had "treacherously" murdered a number of Westphalian dragoons, and mutilated their bodies.
-The Germans' blood was up and, under the direction of Major Von Holzing, they mounted a sack of the town on 25 February 1809 during which even infants were not spared.
-To the horror of their own officers, Dutch soldiers also became involved in the carnage.
+The Dutch Brigade became involved in a reprisal against the town of Arenas de San Pedro, where the inhabitants had murdered a number of Westphalian dragoons, and mutilated their bodies.
+The Germans were enraged and under the direction of Major Von Holzing, they sacked the town on 25 February 1809 during which not even infants were spared.
+To the horror of their own officers, Dutch soldiers also were involved in the carnage.
 The officers swore that they would never allow things to get out of hand like this again.
-Apparently they kept their word because, as far as is known, the atrocities at Arenas are the only ones in which the Dutch troops were involved during the war.
+Apparently they kept their word because as far as is known the atrocities at Arenas are the only ones in which the Dutch troops were involved during the war.

-After the Second Siege of Zaragoza had ended in a French victory on 24 February 1809, Marshal Victor decided to attack the Spanish forces on the south bank of the Tagus.
-He gave the German division a lead role in this attack.
+After the Second Siege of Zaragoza had ended with a French victory on 24 February 1809, Marshal Victor decided to attack the Spanish forces on the south bank of the Tagus, giving the German division a lead role in this attack.
 On 17 March 1809, the division encountered a strong Spanish force at Mesas de Ibor.
 General Leval first sent in the Nassau regiment against the ensconced Spaniards, but they were repulsed by heavy Spanish fire.
 Then Leval decided on a general attack on a broader front.
-The Dutch brigade was in the center, flanked by the Baden regiment on the left, and the regiment Hessen-Darmstadt on the right.
-Chassé ordered a bayonet attack and the Dutchmen stormed the Spanish field works without firing a shot.
+The Dutch Brigade was in the center, flanked by the Baden regiment on the left, and the Hessen-Darmstadt regiment on the right.
+Chassé ordered a bayonet attack and the Dutch troops stormed the Spanish field works without firing a shot.
 Though the troops suffered from grapeshot and musket fire they did not waver.
 Miraculously, only ten Dutch soldiers were killed and 49 wounded in the hail of fire.
 The Spanish troops fled from the Dutch bayonets.
 The rest of the Spanish front at Almaraz collapsed and the French were able to advance across the Tagus.